alexpacio/alexpacio.github.io/posts/containers-are-only-good-for-playgrounds.rst

 Understanding my statement requires a deep knowledge of how linux containers actually work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a good document to read: https://www.redhat.com/en/topics/containers/whats-a-linux-container
+This is a good document to read: `What's a Linux container? <https://www.redhat.com/en/topics/containers/whats-a-linux-container>`_

 Docker's Sweet Spot: Prototyping and Development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^